pavelFaraday/Wordpress-Backend-Cheatsheet/Gutenberg Block Development/17-MediaUpload.md

 - **Always validate media type**: Check the file type if needed after selection, even if you set `allowedTypes`.
 - **Handle media errors gracefully**: Some users might upload unsupported or corrupted files.
-- **Use `ID` rather than URL**: Storing the media ID is safer for WordPress because it ensures compatibility if the site’s URL changes later.
+- **Use `ID` rather than URL**: Storing the media ID is safer for WordPress because it ensures compatibility if the site’s URL changes later ❗️
-- **Use `MediaUploadCheck`**: Wrap your `MediaUpload` with `MediaUploadCheck` if you need to restrict uploads to users with permission to upload files.
+- **Use `MediaUploadCheck`**: Wrap your `MediaUpload` with `MediaUploadCheck` if you need to restrict uploads to users with permission to upload files ❗️

 Example: